Howden Foundation

 Clare Ballantine

-With over ten years’ experience at the intersection of UK corporate philanthropy and international grant-making, including her tenure at international grant-making charity, the Maitri Trust, Clare possesses a deep understanding of the non-profit sector.
-She is skilled at aligning philanthropic efforts with business objectives and values, as well as being highly proficient in all aspects of international grant-making.
+Clare believes deeply in the unique role that philanthropic capital can play in fostering sustainable change, and has ten years’ experience working at the intersection of UK corporate philanthropy and international grant-making, including her tenure at international grant-making charity, the Maitri Trust.
+Clare possesses a deep understanding of the non-profit sector, and is highly skilled at aligning philanthropic efforts with business objectives and values, as well as being highly proficient in all aspects of international grant-making.

 Photo of Hannah Torkington